brunch/brunch/docs/faq.md

 You need to install brunch plugins.
 It can be done simply by executing `npm install` in your project directory.

-## What languages do you advice to use?
+## What languages do you recommend using?

-* `CoffeeScript` is used because it plays nice with object-oriented Backbone.js nature.
+* `CoffeeScript` is used because it plays nice with Backbone.js's object-oriented nature.
-* `Stylus` is used because a) it has customizable syntax (you can use or drop braces / semicolons / colons), unlike less / sass; b) its mixins are transparent.
+* `Stylus` is used because a) it has a customizable syntax (you can use or drop braces / semicolons / colons), unlike less / sass; b) its mixins are transparent.
 If you're writing `border-radius` in stylus with `nib`, it's automatically expanded to all needed vendor prefixes.
 No need to use `LESS` / `SCSS` syntax.
 Example: https://gist.github.com/2005644.
 * `Handlebars` templates are used because they are logic-less, compatible with Mustache (which has implementations in many languages), and have a nice helpers system.
 If you're a fan of clear terse syntax, you might like `Jade` instead, which is similar to, but much clearer than `HAML`.